-- Be enrolled in 12 units at the time of acceptance to the program (some exceptions are available for DSPS or special vocational programs);
+- Be enrolled in 12 units at the time of acceptance to the program (some exceptions are available for Student Accessibility Services, formerly Disabled Students Programs and Services, or special vocational programs).

-- Be eligible for Board of Governors Fee Waiver method "A" or "B";
+- Be eligible for the California College Promise Grant "A" or "B" (formerly Board of Governors Fee Waiver).

-- Be a California resident or AB 540 student;
+- Be a California resident or meet AB540/California Dream Act requirements.

-- Be educationally disadvantaged as determined by regulations; AND
+- Be educationally disadvantaged as determined by regulations.

 - Not have completed 70 degree-applicable units of college coursework.